-The Preamble and Scope provide general orientation.
+This section and the Scope and Definitions provide general orientation.
 The text of the body of these Standards is authoritative and the Comments accompanying each section are interpretive.

-B. Scope
+B. SCOPE AND DEFINITIONS

-These Standards of Ethics and Professional Responsibility apply to all certified mediators-in their capacity 1) as mediators in court-referred and privately-referred matters in the Commonwealth of Virginia; 2) as mediation trainers; and 3) as mediation mentors.
+These Standards of Ethics and Professional Responsibility apply to all certified mediators in their capacity 1) as mediators in court-referred and all other mediations in the Commonwealth of Virginia; 2) as trainers of certified mediation courses; and 3) as mediation mentors.